First-principles study on the stability of ($R$, Zr)(Fe, Co, Ti)$_{12}$ against 2-17 and unary phases ($R$ = Y, Nd, Sm): Methodology

 \section{Methodology}

 We perform first-principles calculations based on density functional theory within the local density approximation \cite{Hohenberg64,Kohn65}.
 In solving the Kohn-Sham problem, we use AkaiKKR (MACHIKANEYAMA) \cite{AkaiKKR}, which is based on the Korringa-Kohn-Rostoker Green function method \cite{Korringa47,Kohn54}.
 For the f-electrons in Nd and Sm, the open-core approximation \cite{Jensen91,Locht16,Richter98} is used, and the self-interaction correction is applied \cite{Perdew81}.
 Calculations of ($R_{1-\alpha}$Zr$_\alpha$)(Fe$_{1-\beta}$Co$_\beta$)$_{12-\gamma}$Ti$_{\gamma}$ with the ThMn$_{12}$ structure, $R_2$(Fe$_{1-\beta}$Co$_\beta$)$_{17}$, and Zr$_2$(Fe$_{1-\beta}$Co$_\beta$)$_{17}$ with the Th$_2$Zn$_{17}$ structure are performed for $\alpha$ from 0 to 1 with an interval of 0.1, $\beta$ from 0 to 1 with an interval of 0.1, and $\gamma$ from 0 to 1 with an interval of 0.5 ($R$ = Y, Nd, Sm).
-The lattice parameters are obtained by linearly interpolating parameters from the referential data described below.
+The lattice parameters are obtained by linearly interpolating parameters from referential data.
+These reference values are obtained by first-principles calculations for $R$Fe$_{12}$, ZrFe$_{12}$, $R$Fe$_{11}$Ti, ZrFe$_{11}$Ti, $R$Co$_{12}$, $R_2$Fe$_{17}$, Zr$_2$Fe$_{17}$, $R_2$Co$_{17}$, and Zr$_2$Co$_{17}$ using QMAS, \cite{QMAS} which is based on the projector-augmented-wave method \cite{Bloechl94,Kresse99}.

-In treating the randomness caused by the doping, we use the CPA, which does not need a supercell.
-However, calculating energy with the CPA tends to need much computational resources when high accuracy is needed owing to the use of localized bases in the CPA.
+In treating the randomness caused by the doping, we use coherent potential approximation (CPA), where electronic backscattering from the randomized environment is approximated by an effective medium which is self-consistently determined in terms of the configuration average of the Green function.\cite{Soven67,Soven70,Shiba71} However, calculating energy with the CPA tends to need much computational resources when high accuracy is needed owing to the use of localized bases in the CPA.
 To overcome this problem, we use a recently proposed method for improving a data set with another data set from a different origin by constructing a stochastic model \cite{Fukazawa19c}.
-In the current case, we apply this to the large data obtained with the CPA and a small amount of reference data.
-For the reference data, we obtained first-principles results for $R$Fe$_{12}$, ZrFe$_{12}$, $R$Fe$_{11}$Ti, ZrFe$_{11}$Ti, $R$Co$_{12}$, $R_2$Fe$_{17}$, Zr$_2$Fe$_{17}$, $R_2$Co$_{17}$, and Zr$_2$Co$_{17}$ using QMAS, \cite{QMAS} which is code based on the projector-augmented-wave method \cite{Bloechl94,Kresse99}.
+In the current case, we apply this to the large data obtained with the CPA and a small amount of reference data, which are also used in the interpolation for lattice parameters above.

 To investigate the stability, we construct an energy convex hull.
 It is convenient to introduce coordinates $\eta = (\zeta_1, \zeta_2, \zeta_3, \zeta_4, \varepsilon)$ for a quinary system $R_{1-\zeta_1-\zeta_2-\zeta_3-\zeta_4}$Zr$_{\zeta_1}$Fe$_{\zeta_2}$Co$_{\zeta_3}$Ti$_{\zeta_4}$, where $\varepsilon$ denotes the total energy per formula.
 When there are two systems, which are $\eta^{(1)}$ and $\eta^{(2)}$ in this coordinate space, the composition and energy of separate phases of $\eta^{(1)}$ and $\eta^{(2)}$ can be described as a linear interpolation of these two points.
 This concept can extend to phase separation into five different phases, which corresponds to a five-dimensional facet that has five vertices, where a vertex represents a single phase.
 In principle, the stable phases can be obtained by constructing facets from all the combinations of the vertices and finding the energetically lowest facets.
 The vertices of the lowest facets represent the stable phases.